 Promote your research—virtually!

 WCHRI Research Day offers trainees under the supervision of WCHRI academic members the opportunity to showcase their research progress.
-This year, we look forward to interacting virtually with our academic members, their trainees and our funders, the Stollery Children’s Hospital Foundation and supporters of the Lois Hole Hospital for Women!
+This year, we look forward to interacting virtually with our academic members, their trainees and our funders, the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation!

 The purpose of your abstract is to:

-- present a large amount of information in a concise manner.
+- condense a large amount into a brief and concise summary.

 Why it’s important:

-- This will determine whether you are asked to present on virtual Research Day.
+- This will determine the format you are invited to present on Research Day.

-- All abstracts will be posted on our website, so it will be a chance to build your professional portfolio.
+- Abstracts will be posted on our website, so it will be a chance to build your professional portfolio.

 - a title